 The Placer County Transportation Planning Agency (PCTPA) has designated the Western Placer Consolidated Transportation Service Agency (WPCTSA) as the Consolidated Transportation Service Agency serving western Placer County.
 The WPCTSA is a joint powers agency with the power to provide and coordinate social service transportation for the western portion of Placer County, including services for the elderly and individuals with disabilities.
 WPCTSA services went into effect in January 2009.

 WPCTSA programs are intended to provide transportation services for Placer County residents who are not able to use conventional public transit services operating within western Placer County.
 Each program responds to a unique transportation need not otherwise currently met or met well within a prescribed service area.

 WPCTSA currently collaborates with Seniors First, Inc., a local non-profit organization, to fund various programs.

 The My Rides program expands upon 40-years of connecting Placer County residents to destinations they would not otherwise be able to access with the traditional public transit system.
-The expanded program makes door-to-door services available to residents of North Tahoe, Sheridan, and east of Colfax to the I-80/SR-20 Interchange near Yuba Gap.
+The expanded program makes door-to-door services available to residents throughout Placer County, including areas such as North Tahoe, Sheridan, and east of Colfax to the I-80/SR-20 Interchange near Yuba Gap.
 Residents can enlist a relative, neighbor, friend, or a pool of volunteer drivers to get them to non-emergency medical appointments, public assistance, and quality of life types of services.
 The volunteer drivers can be reimbursed for their mileage upon submittal and approval of a volunteer driver application.

 The My Rides Program helps individuals get to where they need to go and support those volunteers willing to get them there!